Saviors or Sellouts - The Promise and Peril of Black Conservatism, from Booker T. Washington to Condoleezza Rice

 Bracey examines black neoconservatives like Shelby Steele and John McWhorter and reveals the philosophies of prominent political conservatives such as Clarence Thomas, Colin Powell, and Condoleezza Rice.
 With a revealing chapter on the infotainment effect of Bill Cosby, Chris Rock, pundits, and bloggers, Bracey analyzes the tradeoffs made by conservatives-many of which raise serious questions about whether conservatives today are effectively protecting the interests of blacks.
 Original and penetrating, Saviors or Sellouts is the first account of why conservatism remains a coherent and compelling alternative for African Americans today.

 "This marvelous book is required reading to understand the phenomenon of conservatism in the most progressive group of Americans—Black people."

-"This book powerfully traces the intellectual character and practical appeal of this growing movement, offering a realistic and empathetic, yet sharply critical, appraisal."
+“This important and fascinating engagement with the growing black conservative movement illuminates one of the most vexing political trends of our time.
+Written by a leading African American liberal, it powerfully traces the intellectual character and practical appeal of this growing movement, and offers a realistic and empathetic yet sharply critical appraisal.”

-—Ira Katznelson, author of When Affirmative Action Was White and professor of political science and history, Columbia University
+—Ira Katznelson, author of When Affirmative Action Was White: An Untold History of Racial Inequality in Twentieth-Century America and Ruggles Professor of Political Science and History, Columbia University

 Also Available As: